kevgo/kappamaki/README.md

 [![Coverage Status](https://coveralls.io/repos/kevgo/kappamaki/badge.svg?branch=master&service=github)](https://coveralls.io/github/kevgo/kappamaki?branch=master)

-Kappamaki provides helper methods that can be used in your Ruby-based Cucumber step definitions of steps that define data using natural language.
+Kappamaki provides helper methods that can be used in your Ruby-based Cucumber definitions for steps that define data using natural language.
 The name comes from the sushi roll filled with cucumber.

 ### from_sentence